mrkoz/cypres-docker/README.md

 Coming from a pretty stock node 8.11 image:

 1. The gtk xvfb and other OS level dependancies are installed.
-2. Cypress is installed non-globally to the `/cypress`
+2. Cypress is installed non-globally to the `/cypress` folder
 3. The `/cypress/node_modules/.bin` folder is added to `PATH`
 4. An os level environment variable is set to stop the cypress binaries from being installed in node projects